unskript/Awesome-CloudOps-Automation/.github/PULL_REQUEST_TEMPLATE/RUNBOOK_PR_TEMPLATE.md

 specify the URL to the Runbook.
 -->

+### Checks
+Please include the list of checks this runbook has implemented.

+> Eg: This runbook implements health check for MongoDB Server.

 ### Checklist:
 - [ ] My runbook has parameters
 - [ ] Runbook parameters have default values
 - [ ] Have included Runbook URL
 - [ ] Have attached Screenshot of the Runbook
+- [ ] Runbook has checks included
 - [ ] Runbook has remediation included

 ### Documentation
 Make sure that you have documented corresponding changes in this repository.